 Chief Wittig continues to impact the Fire Service through his Chief Fire Officer Designation from the Center for Public Safety Excellence, his completion of the Chief Fire Executive designation from the Texas Fire Chiefs Academy of the Texas Fire Chiefs Association, and his completion of the National Fire Academy’s four year Executive Fire Officer Program.
 The Chief Fire Officer (CFO) program is a challenging peer review process that measures a candidate’s performance against international standards in many aspects of fire and emergency services competencies and community impact.
 The Chief Fire Executive (CFE) program is a two year multi-week in-residence program that establishes credibility and training for the state’s fire service leaders.
 The National Fire Academy’s Executive Fire Officer (EFO) Program challenges attendees to make a positive impact in their home communities and the fire service in general through research projects related to the topic of each course of study.
 The four year multi-week in-residence program is one of the most challenging and competitive programs in the nation.
 Chief Wittig’s EFO Program research can be reviewed below, demonstrating opportunities to improve the level of service and effectiveness of the Oak Hill Fire Department and other emergency response agencies worldwide.

 Chief Wittig holds certifications as Department Head of Suppression, Master Firefighter, Fire Officer IV, Master Fire Service Instructor III, Hazardous Materials Incident Commander, and Incident Safety Officer from the Texas Commission on Fire Protection; Emergency Medical Technician-Basic from both the National Registry of Emergency Medical Technicians and the Texas Department of State Health Services; Juvenile Firesetter Intervention Specialist II from the Texas Fire Marshal’s Office; and Communications Unit Leader from the Department of Homeland Security.
-Chief Wittig has also been appointed to serve as one of seven Branch Coordinators for the Texas Intrastate Fire Mutual Aid System (TIFMAS) with responsibility for coordinating Texas Fire Department resources from 24 counties in the Central Branch for deployment across the state to all hazards incidents.
-He also helped create the TIFMAS Foundation, a non-profit organization established to support the TIFMAS program and now serves as the Foundation’s President.
+Chief Wittig has also been appointed to serve as one of eight Branch Resource Coordinators for the Texas Intrastate Fire Mutual Aid System (TIFMAS) with responsibility for coordinating Texas Fire Department resources from 24 counties in the Central Branch for deployment across the state to wildfire and all-hazards incidents.
+He also helped create the TIFMAS Foundation, a non-profit organization established to support the TIFMAS program, and now serves as the Foundation’s President.

 Chief Wittig engages in the community through various memberships and affiliations that strive to help bring a professional presence to the community outside of times of an emergency.
-Chief Wittig serves as an Assistant Scoutmaster of Boy Scout Troop 395 in Oak Hill, sings on the Praise Team at the Western Hills Church of Christ, and also serves as Treasurer for the Oak Hill Business and Professional Association as well as Treasurer for the Oak Hill Young Business Award (a 501(c)3 organization created to award scholarships that encourage entrepreneurial skills in the youth of Oak Hill).
+Chief Wittig serves as an Assistant Scoutmaster of Boy Scout Troop 395 in Oak Hill and sings on the Praise Team at the Western Hills Church of Christ.

 The Oak Hill Fire Department is recognized as a leader in firefighter and emergency medical training through its Training Division and the Oak Hill Fire Academy.
 The Department is also held in high esteem for its administrative operations by its peer organizations and auditing firm.
 The Department is overseen by its Board of Commissioners, which continues to provide direction and support to maintain the exceptional level of service delivery currently enjoyed by the citizens of Oak Hill.